Accelize/drm/README.md

 Take a look at our [documentation](http://accelize.s3-website-eu-west-1.amazonaws.com/documentation/stable/#licensing-modes) for more information !

+# Accelize Architecture Overview :wrench:

+The Accelize DRM solution comprises 3 layers:

+* FPGA HDL IPs that must be embedded into the FPGA design.
+Specifically, exactly one DRM Controller IP, and one or more DRM Activator IPs.
+The Activators must be embedded within each protected function.
+These IPs are delivered in the DRM HDK.
+* Host The DRM client, a lightweight service that executes on the host CPU, whose main function is to connect the FPGA DRM IPs with either the DRM Web Service (dynamic licensing) or a local license key file (static licensing).
+The DRM client is delivered as a DRM Library in C/C++ and Python.
+* Web Service A fully managed DRM Web Service operated by Accelize.
+The Web service is only used in dynamic licensing and handles user authentication, licensing and metering.
+Upon special request, the DRM Web Service can deployed on-premise.

+More information in our [documentation](http://accelize.s3-website-eu-west-1.amazonaws.com/documentation/stable/#licensing-modes) !

 ## Accelize Distribution Platform :computer:

 For a quick tour about the Accelize Platform integration steps, please watch [this video](https://youtu.be/7cb_ksLTcRk)